suculent/thinx-firmware-esp32-ino/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/656ce88b25864d8b87d5c41848364253)](https://www.codacy.com/app/suculent/thinx-firmware-esp8266-ino?utm_source=github.com&utm_medium=referral&utm_content=suculent/thinx-firmware-esp8266-ino&utm_campaign=badger)

-Arduino firmware for THiNX, providing automatic device registration and OTA updates.
+Arduino firmware for THiNX providing device management and automatic (webhook-based) OTA (over-the-air) firmware builds and updates.

+Provides example implementations for ESP8266 with Arduino IDE.

 * This is a work in progress.
-* 100% functionality is not yet guaranteed.
+* 100% functionality is not guaranteed for all the time.

 # Requirements

+### IDE

+- Arduino IDE (currently tested with 1.8.5 but works even with older versions)

 ### Arduino C development

 > WARNING!
-Arduino Library Manager is supported through the thinx.yml file, however this library already contains all required dependencies, because your local Arduino Libraries are not located on the CI server.
+Adding Arduino Library Manager dependencies is supported through the thinx.yml file, however this library already contains all required dependencies, because your local Arduino Libraries are not located on the CI server.

 > Copy dependencies from the `lib` folder to your Arduino libraries to compile locally.